AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <p> To summarize, here are my key takeaways from the entire experience: </p>

 - Be open to suggestions and constructive criticism.
 We can't learn if we close our minds to change.
 - Learn the languages and frameworks of the codebase!
 I cannot stress this enough.
 Try to have a firm understanding of the basics of the frameworks and languages used, namely Flutter and Rust.
-Feel free to refer to the <a href="#links-to-resources-to-help-get-started-with-technical-contributions">Links to Resources to help get started with Technical Contributions</a> Section down below for the same.
+Feel free to refer to the Section <a href="#resources-for-getting-started-with-technical-contributions">Resources for Getting Started With Technical Contributions</a> below for the same.
 - Follow the conventions and standards put in place.
 Be it coding or naming conventions, make sure you follow the conventions put in place by the community.
 - Feel free to ask questions!
 But at the same time, make sure you've done your research.
 Whenever you encounter a roadblock, try Googling the issue first.
 Chances are, you'd be able to get an answer to your question without having to wait for a community member to respond.
 In case you're truly stuck, do not be afraid to reach out.
 The community is behind you every step of the way.
 - Document everything!
 Make sure to document any bugs and issues that you encounter.
 These can be useful to future contributors down the road, who may encounter the same.